Part 1 - Project Setup and Your First Window Image

 }

-ControlFlow::Poll tells the event loop to call our closure continuously rather than waiting for an event — important for a rendering loop that needs to draw every frame. elwt.exit() shuts the loop down cleanly when the window’s close button is clicked.
+ControlFlow::Poll tells the event loop to call our closure continuously rather than waiting for an event — exactly what a rendering loop needs, since we’ll want to draw a frame on every iteration.

 Running It